Google Play Pass launches with 350+ premium apps and games, initially for $1.99 per month – TechCrunch

 For starters, Apple Arcade is filled with exclusives — meaning its games will not be found on Andriod.
 The reverse is not true for Google Play Pass.
 Instead, the Play Pass catalog includes many cross-platform titles, including some that even found their fame first on iOS, like ustwo’s Monument Valley.

 In addition, Play Pass’s launch titles aren’t all games.
-There are also ad-free versions of popular mobile apps, like AccuWeather, Facetune, and Pic Stitch, for example.
+There are also ad-free versions of popular mobile apps, like AccuWeather, Facetune and Pic Stitch, for example.

-Notable launch titles include Stardew Valley, Risk, Terraria, Monument Valley, Star Wars: Knights of the Old Republic, Reigns: Game of Thrones, Titan Quest, and Wayward Souls.
-Some lesser-known additions include LIMBO, Lichtspeer, Mini Metro, and Old Man’s Journey.
+Notable launch titles include Stardew Valley, Risk, Terraria, Monument Valley, Star Wars: Knights of the Old Republic, Reigns: Game of Thrones, Titan Quest and Wayward Souls.
+Some lesser-known additions include LIMBO, Lichtspeer, Mini Metro and Old Man’s Journey.
 Others, like This War of Mine and Cytus, are coming soon.
 And for little kids, there are some preschooler-friendly titles like Toca Boca classics and the My Town series.

 More titles are added on a monthly basis, Google says.

-Because it’s not relying on exclusives, Google’s catalog is more than triple the size of Apple’s at launch.
-That being said, Apple’s Arcade library is filled with gorgeous, high-quality games while Play Pass is rounded out with a lot of more utilities, like weather apps and photo editors.
+Because it’s not relying on exclusives; Google’s catalog is more than triple the size of Apple’s at launch.
+That being said, Apple’s Arcade library is filled with gorgeous, high-quality games while Play Pass is rounded out with a lot more utilities, like weather apps and photo editors.

 Like Apple Arcade, the new subscription gets its own tab in the Google Play app, where the games are organized by genre, popularity and other factors — just like a mini app store.
 However, unlike Apple Arcade, where games are only found in the Arcade tab or through search, Google Play Pass titles will appear directly in the Play Store.
 They’ll be designated with a Play Pass ticket badge, so you can easily identify them.